myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Another said, "_Peace water must become infrastructure, not panic._"
 >
-> Another said, "_Keep it between the captain and the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) until the ark learns how to protect what protects it._"
+> Another said, "_Keep it between the Captain and the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) until the ark learns how to protect what protects it._"
 >
 > So I kept the secret.
 I write it here because a log is not gossip.
-A log is a burden passed to the next captain.
+A log is a burden passed to the next Captain.
 >
 > To my successors: Protect the water.
 Protect the breeding.
 Protect those who cannot eat what others eat.
 Protect the agreement.
 Protect the difference between emergency and greed.
 >